siyoungpark18-oss/Filer/README.md

 ## Why Use Tankobon? ##

 *Tankobon’s Advantage lies in sheer speed and scale.*
 It can convert, re-organize, and combine **thousands of files in a matter of minutes to seconds.
-This is orders of magnitud faster than most browser based tools or applications.**
+This is orders of magnitude faster than most browser based tools or applications.**
 -   *Tankobon does this by utilizing your local file system rather than requiring the user to upload files to an app or cloud.
 This is what allows the app to be entirely local.*